International Prototype of the Kilogram: Stability of the IPK

 Before 2019, by definition, the error in the measured value of the IPK's mass was exactly zero; the mass of the IPK was the kilogram.
 However, any changes in the IPK's mass over time could be deduced by comparing its mass to that of its official copies stored throughout the world, a rarely undertaken process called "periodic verification".
 The only three verifications occurred in 1889, 1948, and 1989.
 For instance, the US owns five 90% platinum / 10% iridium (Pt-10Ir) kilogram standards, two of which, K4 and K20, are from the original batch of 40 replicas distributed in 1884.
 The K20 prototype was designated as the primary national standard of mass for the US.
 Both of these, as well as those from other nations, are periodically returned to the BIPM for verification.
 Great care is exercised when transporting prototypes.
-In 1984, the K4 and K20 prototypes were hand-carried in the passenger section of separate commercial airliners.
+In 1984, the K4 and K20 prototypes were hand-carried in the passenger section of separate commercial flights.